-Image – Some of the team in Adelaide last week (minus a couple who managed to hide behind a screen and me hiding behind a camera)
+Image – Some of the Petrosys team from around the globe in Adelaide recently – (minus a couple who managed to hide behind a screen and me hiding behind a camera)

 Let’s talk about Cross-Sections…

 In this particular get together in Adelaide recently we were brainstorming what a cross-section tool should look like in order to add value to subsurface mapping workflows in Petrosys PRO.

 We quickly realised that the use of Cross-Sections in subsurface mapping is varied and everyone had different opinions as to the workflows for which they consider Cross-Sections to be important.

 We decided that there are 3 key workflows where Cross-Sections are required (not in any order of importance):

 - Presenting: the cross-sectional view of surfaces to explain concepts

 - Analysing: the cross-sectional view to improve interpretation